qq831799/developer-zone/docs/Implement Features/Alerts.md

 ![alert-trigger](../_img/alert-trigger.png)

 :::caution
 The settings of Alerts and Configs belong to the group-level.
-Based on the latest version plugin in the device group, Allxon Portal displays the Alerts/Configs format and stores the latest Alerts/Configs settings.
 When the user changes the Alerts/Configs settings on the Portal, the Portal deploys the changes to all the plugins in the same device group.
+Then Allxon Portal displays the Alerts/Configs card based on the latest plugin version in the device group and stores the latest settings.
 When the plugin receives the Alerts/Configs settings, it must check whether the settings are supported by the current plugin version.
-If not, be sure to ignore such message.
+If not supported, the plugin must ignore the message.
 :::